 I spent my first day in Kota where I was on my weekend trip (Saturday & Sunday).
-The first day was consumed in visiting three iconic places of Kota i.e. Gaipernath Waterfall, Garadia Mahadev and Seven Wonders Park.
+The first day was consumed in visiting three iconic places of Kota i.e. Gaipernath Waterfall, Garadia Mahadev, and Seven Wonders Park.
 The next day I took a state bus to Bundi which is just 40km away from Kota.
-After deboarding at Bundi bus stand, I took an auto to Taragarh Fort and within a few minutes, I reached the fort’s entrance, passing through narrow alleyways and colourful markets of the city.
+After deboarding at Bundi bus stand, I took an auto to Taragarh Fort, and within a few minutes, I reached the fort’s entrance, passing through narrow alleyways and colorful markets of the city.
 The whole city felt nostalgic with congested streets with irregular plans.

 Read Here – Nahargarh Fort Jaipur

 Timing – 8 Am – 6 Pm

 Ticket Price – Rs 80 for adults and kids above 12 years (Photography excluded)

 History of Taragarh Fort Bundi – Interesting Facts and Information